Blog

 Ubbersuggest

-Ubbersugest is quite an interesting tool if you can’t pay.
-It has almost all the functionalities we need, but it is quite slow and tends to give a lot of errors.
+Ubbersugest is quite an interesting tool if you can't pay.
+It has almost all the functionalities we need, but it is quite slow and usually gives a lot of errors.

-Personally, I used it a lot before I could switch to paid tools.
+Personally, I have used it a lot before I was able to switch to the payment instruments.

-You have several options that may interest you, such as seeing the main keywords of any domain in its Domain Analysis section (it can help you to study the competition), the main SEO pages or, what interests us at this point: keyword suggestions.
+You have several options that may be of interest to you, such as viewing the main keywords of any domain in its Domain analysis (it can help you to study the competition), the main SEO pages or, what interests us at this point: keyword suggestions.

-In this case we will have data on volume and difficulty (SD), which will make it easier to make decisions.
-In addition, you will see the average cost per click if we go to SEM and a small graph of search trends.
+In this case we will have volume and difficulty data (SD), so it will be easier to make decisions.
+In addition, you will see the average cost per click if we go to SEM and a small graph of the search trends.

 Ubbersugest

-As in the case of Answerthepublic, we will be able to see comparisons, questions, related or with prepositions, to make sure we make the right choice.
+As in the case of AnswerthepublicIf you are looking for a specific language, you can look at comparisons, questions, related or prepositional questions, to make sure you make the right choice.

-On the downside, in the free version you have a maximum of 3 searches per day, so it’s easy to fall short.
-A few years ago you could search as much as you wanted, but recently their model has changed.
+In return, in the free version, you have a maximum of 3 searches per day.so it's easy to fall short.
+A few years ago you could search for anything you wanted, but recently their model has changed.

 Keyword planner